kevynfg/kevynfg/README.md

 Web Developer learning new stuff every day about anything that seems interesting to me. :computer:

 - :briefcase: Working at [Grupo Fcamara - Transformação Cultural, Digital & Cognitiva](https://www.fcamara.com.br/)
-- 🌱 I’m currently learning NodeJS, ReactJS, MongoDB and PostgreSQL
+- 🌱 I’m currently learning Node JS, Nextjs, GraphQL, TDD and TypeScript
 - 📫 How to reach me: [LinkedIn](http://linkedin.com.br/in/kevynfg)
 <!--
 **kevynfg/kevynfg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.